 New Year, Old Blood

 Paradise, West Virginia.
-Found in the northern panhandle, nestled in the mountains and forests of the tri-state area.
-Its population depended on the time of day as well as the day, itself, but it was never truly dead.
-Only resting, waiting for night to come.
-Its main road had a diner, a fast food chain across from it, a gas station at the beginning and the end, a movie theater, and another restaurant, all before a series of apartment buildings and the main attraction to this hamlet, forgotten in the shadows of the highway running alongside.
+Located in the northern panhandle, nestled in the mountains and forests of the tri-state area.
+This isn’t our first visit to this lovely place, nor will it be the last.
+As was before, it lived depending on the time as well as the day, itself, but it was never truly dead.
+Only resting.
+Waiting for night to come once more.
+Nothing had changed in the time, still the sleepy hollow nestled under the Academy’s turrets.
+Its main road still had its diner, a fast food chain across from it, and a gas station at its center before continuing to the Academy and the turn to go back around the town to leave.
+There was the movie theater, a quaint little place, all before rows of apartments.

 Vereor Nox Academy.